-Pedestrian struck by vehicle in Westboro has died
+Pedestrian struck by vehicle in Westboro dies from injuries

 By Charlie Senack